SEPTA Regional Rail: Rolling stock

 In late 2014, and the beginning of early 2015, SEPTA began the "Rebuilding for the Future" campaign that will replace all deteriorated rolling stock and rail lines with new, modernized, equipment, including ACS-64 locomotives, bi-level cars, and better signaling.
-The ACS-64 locomotives for push-pull trains arrived in 2018 and replaced AEM-7 and ALP-44 locomotives.
+The ACS-64 locomotives for push-pull trains arrived in 2018.
+An order of 45 multi-level railcars from CRRC Massachusetts was placed in 2017.
+They were intended to be delivered beginning in 2019, but repeated delays, design flaws, and quality control issues caused the order to be cancelled in April 2024.